This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tensilon test: This is a test used to help diagnose MG.
 IV medicine is given to see if your symptoms improve.

 - Ice test: This is a test that checks for improvement in eyelid drooping after covering your eyelids with ice packs.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your chest.
 It is done to check for an enlarged thymus gland.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your chest.
 This test is also used to check for an enlarged thymus gland.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is myasthenia gravis treated?

 - Anticholinesterase medicine: This medicine helps improve energy and strength.